NLnetLabs/routinator/doc/manual/source/building.rst

 Cargo itself lives in, likely ``$HOME/.cargo/bin``.
 This means Routinator will be in your path, too.

-If you want to install the latest version of Routinator, it’s recommended to update Rust to the latest version first, using:
+..
+Note:: Before you can use Routinator, you must first
+          :doc:`initialise<initialisation>` the application.

 Updating
 """"""""

+If you want to update to the latest version of Routinator, it’s recommended to update Rust itself as well, using:

 .. code-block:: text

     rustup update

 Use the ``--force`` option to overwrite an existing version with the latest Routinator release:

 .. code-block:: text